zinzy/notes/page/Interests.md

 I'm an advocate for an Internet that is kind, accessible, transparent, and designed to foster connection and understanding.
 There's great joy in maintaining my own website, and meeting many others who do the same.

 ### Miscellaneous
-Central questions that overarch my thinking and doing:

-### Other things
 - How can design dynamically position itself as a service within an organization?
 - How can technology aid collaboration, inclusion, and knowledge building?
 - How does storytelling affect the lived experience and notion of self of individuals?